-When heating your ingredients to draw out new flavours and subtle tasting notes, focus on the following to quickly master this delicate art.
+When heating your ingredients to draw out new flavors and subtle tasting notes, focus on the following to quickly master this delicate art.

-- Extraction: Sous vide is excellent for drawing out delicate flavours that might otherwise be lost or muted in conventional methods.
-For instance, extracting nuanced flavours from botanicals for gin or vermouth becomes more controlled and efficient.
+- Extraction: Sous vide is excellent for drawing out delicate flavors that might otherwise be lost or muted in conventional methods.
+For instance, extracting nuanced flavors from botanicals for gin or vermouth becomes more controlled and efficient.

 - Temperature Control: Unlike direct flame or boiling, sous vide provides unparalleled temperature precision.
-This is particularly beneficial for cocktails that demand exacting temperatures to highlight or preserve certain flavours.
+This is particularly beneficial for cocktails that demand exacting temperatures to highlight or preserve certain flavors.

-- Consistency: Especially valuable for commercial settings, sous vide ensures each batch of a cocktail infusion or extraction remains consistent in flavour and quality.
+- Consistency: Especially valuable for commercial settings, sous vide ensures each batch of a cocktail infusion or extraction remains consistent in flavor and quality.

 The application of sous vide in mixology opens a world of possibilities, and some of the best bartenders have already used the process to offer enhanced cocktails and impressive drinks.
 Get inspired by these innovations and use the process yourself to create an outstanding menu.

-- Clarified Cocktails: By using sous vide with ingredients like milk and citrus, bartenders can create "milk-washed" spirits, which are clear but retain the flavours of both components.
+- Clarified Cocktails: By using sous vide with ingredients like milk and citrus, bartenders can create "milk-washed" spirits, which are clear but retain the flavors of both components.

-- Barrel-Aged Flavors without the Barrel: With wood chips and sous vide, bartenders can mimic the flavours of barrel aging in a fraction of the time it would take in an actual barrel.
+- Barrel-Aged Flavors without the Barrel: With wood chips and sous vide, bartenders can mimic the flavors of barrel aging in a fraction of the time it would take in an actual barrel.